Arvind-John/user-dashboard/README.md

 -Implement local storage for offline support.
 -Add authentication and user roles.
--Improve UI/UX with more styling.
+-Improve UI with more styling.